stdarg/const-obj/README.md

 ## makePropConst(object:Object, property:String)
 Make a property immutable (assuring it cannot be changed from the current value).
 This operation cannot be un-done.
-This function returns the object on success and false on any failre.
+This function returns the object on success and false on any failure.

 # Examples